Hungary

 The Seuso Treasure is one of the finest hoards of Roman silver ever discovered. what is the seuso silver treasure?
 The Seuso Roman silver Treasure, in the Hungarian National Museum in Budapest, consists of 14 stunning pieces of late imperial Roman tableware: Four huge platters, variously decorated; a washbasin; five…

-On art and culture in the post-Napoleonic ageโ€”and how this relates to society today. โ€œBiedermeier Lifestylesโ€ is the title of an exhibition currently running at the Hungarian National Gallery in Budapest.
+On art and culture, Biedermeier and the Enlightenment in Austria-Hungary in the post-Napoleonic age—and how keeping one’s head down is not a new thing.
+“Biedermeier Lifestyles” was the title of a recent exhibition at the Hungarian National Gallery in Budapest.
 It is a title that will possibly need explanation.
-In Hungary, people know what Biedermeier means.
-It is a…
+In…

-The playwright Ferenc Molnรกr, by his grandson
+The playwright Ferenc Molnár, by his grandson

 • An Artist of the World